Let’s Say Goodbye to the Night

 Jan Pieter Tuinstra

 Jan Pieter Tuinstra was born in 1971 in a small village in the North of the Netherlands.
-After secondary school, he attended the Academy of Fine Arts St. Joost in the city of Breda.
+He attended the Academy of Fine Arts St. Joost in the city of Breda.
 In 1995, he graduated as director at the audio-visual department.
-His graduation film was awarded as the best student production at the Dutch Filmfestival in 1995.
-Ever since, he has worked as a documentary filmmaker and D.O.P, mainly assigned by public broadcasters.
+His graduation film was awarded as the best student production at the Dutch Film Festival in 1995.
+Ever since he has worked as a documentary filmmaker and D.O.P, mainly assigned by public broadcasters.
 Tuinstra lives with his family in Amsterdam.
 His work falls within the range of artistic documentary making and journalistic driven storytelling.
-Throughout the years, Tuinstra has developed a special preference for historical themes in combination with a high social impact.
+Throughout the years Tuinstra has developed a special preference for historical themes in combination with a high social impact.
 His vogue dance film Otherland (2018) that provides an inside view in the LGBTQ+ community was awarded multiple times as best short doc at festivals around the world.

 Femke Wolting